 Quick Example

-Gmail launched in 2004 as an invite-only beta with 1GB of storage, a search-first interface, and conversation threading.
-It lacked labels, filters, rich text, and dozens of features that came later.
-Google shipped it because the core value (fast search + massive storage) was working.
-The beta label stayed on for five years.
-Gmail didn't need to be finished to be valuable.
-It needed to deliver the one thing that made people switch from Hotmail.
+An email product once launched in beta with a search-first interface, dramatically more storage than the market standard, and a handful of obvious gaps.
+It lacked dozens of features that came later.
+But the core value was already working.
+It didn't need to be finished to be valuable.
+It needed to deliver the one thing that made people switch.

 The Anti-Pattern

 The Perfection Trap.
 Endless polishing that delays learning.
-Reid Hoffman said "if you're not embarrassed by the first version of your product, you've launched too late."
+If you're not a little embarrassed by the first version of your product, you've probably launched too late.
 But know what "embarrassed" means here.
 Software has been around long enough that user expectations are high.
 You should not be embarrassed by how your product looks or feels.
 Your onboarding should be polished, interactions should feel smooth, the product should look legit.
 What you should be embarrassed about is the scope.
 It won't do the fifty things you wish it could.
 That's fine, that's the "limit the details, perfect the details" principle in action.
 Be embarrassed that it only does three things.
 Don't be embarrassed that those three things feel rough.
 The gap between "embarrassing scope" and "embarrassing quality" is the difference between a focused launch and shipping trash.

-Jason Fried adds a useful nuance: "You're better off with a kick-ass half than a half-assed whole."
+Here's the useful nuance: you're better off with a kick-ass half than a half-assed whole.
 The goal isn't to launch something incomplete, it's to launch fewer things done well.
 Cut the feature list in half, then make sure what ships actually feels good.
-Basecamp reinvents its product every five or six years, each time as a total rewrite, because Fried would rather ship a focused, polished core than a bloated product that tries to do everything.
 The first version doesn't have to do much.
 It just has to do it well.

 Written with ❤️ by a human (still)